pgraft blog header

 Example: Distributed Configuration Store

-Here's a complete example of building a distributed configuration management system:
+Here is an example of building a distributed configuration management system:

 -- Create schema for configuration store